mokhosh/filament-kanban/README.md

 php artisan make:kanban UsersKanbanBoard
 ```

-This will create a good starting point for your Kanban board.
-From there you can start customizing the Kanban board to your liking.
+This creates a good starting point for your Kanban board.
+You can customize the Kanban board to your liking.

-> [!IMPORTANT]
-> You should override the `model` property, so we can load your records.
+You should override the `model` property, so we can load your records.

 ```php
 protected static ?string $model = User::class;
 ```

-> [!IMPORTANT]
-> You should also override the `statusEnum` property, which defines your statuses.
+You should also override the `statusEnum` property, which defines your statuses.

 ```php
 protected static ?string $statusEnum = UserStatus::class;